kunstmuseumdenhaag/catch/README.md

 #Catch#
 -

-Catch is the search engine built by gemeentemuseum the Hague.
+Catch is the search engine built by [Kunstmuseum Den Haag](https://www.kunstmuseum.nl/).

 Catch tries to simplify starting a search engine for collections having the most common search already included and set up.